DanielPuch/full-stack-linux-drive/README.md

 If you've never used linux before and you'd like to learn a bit more before you get started, take a look at the Welcome app.
 You can get to it by going to the bar at the top of the screen, selecting `System > Welcome`.

+**Important Note: When you want to shutdown your bootable Linux USB go to the top menu bar and select System > Shutdown (or some other software tool), but do not use your computer's power button.**

 ### Get connected to GitHub

  - Type the following into your terminal: `ssh-keygen`